 (a) Diversity requirement.
 You must have diversity between management and ownership in order to be a NMVC Company.
-To establish diversity, you must meet the requirements in paragraphs (b) and (c) of this section unless SBA approves otherwise.
+To establish diversity, you must meet the requirements in paragraphs (b) and (c) of this section.

 (b) Percentage ownership requirement.
 No Person or group of Persons who are Affiliates of one another may own or control, directly or indirectly, more than 70 percent of your Regulatory Capital or your Leverageable